git-keeper/ccsce2022/faculty.md

 ## Uploading an Assignment

-To upload an assignment you use `gkeep upload`, giving it the name of the your class and the path to the assignment directory:
+To upload an assignment you use `gkeep upload`, giving it the name of your class and the path to the assignment directory:

 ```